 These values require good relationships between pupils, parents and teachers and at Crofton Academy, these values are embedded in our work and are reinforced regularly.
 Assemblies, registration time and curriculum time are all used explicitly; pupils are encouraged to engage in genuine debate and are taught about diversity, respect and liberty alongside being given the opportunity to learn about our multicultural society.
 The teaching of these skills and values assist our pupils in their personal and social development, empowering them to be supportive members of society.
 Extra-curricular time is also used to support and develop this area of our work.

-Pupil Leadership Team : elected pupils from all year groups meet and discuss key issues with SLT.
+Student Leadership (Prefects and Student Leadership Council) : elected pupils from all year groups meet and discuss key issues with SLT.
 They are involved in the appointment of staff, are allowed to bring about real change in school, work in an ambassador role and ensure that student ideas/concerns are heard.

 Student/teacher relationships are built on a shared understanding of our Behaviour for Learning Policy, ‘core’ values and an appreciation of what is ‘right and wrong’.
 Also accountability is stressed to all stakeholders in school: pupils, staff, Governors and parents.
 Indeed this is very important in our day to day work and enables our pupils to achieve success academically and socially.
 PSHE activities give pupils the opportunity to really find out about personal safety; the legalities of drugs; sex education; driving laws and the world of work.